Post Sexual Abuse (PSA) Service

 We are unable to offer a service in cases where there is a current police investigation or the case is due to go to court.

-Find out about Family Action’s new Pre-trial Support Service, which supports children aged up to 13 who have experienced sexual abuse, and their non-abusing parents/carers.
+Find out about Family Action’s Pre-trial Support Service, which supports children aged up to 16 who have experienced sexual abuse, and their non-abusing parents/carers whilst there are ongoing police investigations or legal proceedings.

 Information booklet for parents/carers: